Explainer: How the coronavirus changed U.S. political conventions, perhaps forever

 “The campaign believes if they can get past that hurdle, it’s easier to make your other points,” he said.
 “This is the place for Trump to make his case about where he wants to take the country.”

 The prime-time speeches will be more intimate.
-Biden will speak from his home state of Delaware, not Milwaukee, the host city for a mostly virtual convention.
+Biden will speak from his home state of Delaware, not Milwaukee, Wisconsin, the host city for a mostly virtual convention.
 Trump, who will be renominated at a small Republican convention on Aug.
-24 in Charlotte, North Carolina, is expected to deliver his later that week from somewhere in Washington.
+24 in Charlotte, North Carolina, is expected to deliver his speech later that week from the White House.

 PUSHING PARTY MESSAGE